Interested in supporting this thought-leading BA event in the heart of Europe? Get in touch

 After graduating as Bio Engineer, Steven Hubau started his career as an implementation engineer at Radar Automation.
 Many years in the role of business analyst and project manager prepared Steven to take up the position of product manager for a part of the software products.
 Since 2015, Radar Automation is part of Actemium, where Steven is now the Branch Manager for multiple software applications in the field of MES, Production Scheduling, and Transport planning.
 These software products are implemented for customers through projects.
 His passion for managing people and business analysis continues today on more internal and strategic levels.

 In October 2022, we visited and presented at the 10th BA Summit conference in South Africa with a Belgian BA delegation.
-We also visited several companies in Johannesburg and Cape Town.
+We also visited several companies in Johannesburg and Cape Town: BA & Beyond On Tour.

-During this session we want to share the following learnings:
+During this session we want to share some insights of what we’ve learned on our business trip.

-With this session we also want to highlight the international aspect of business analysis (the i of iiBA), where we want to learn from each other across borders and emphasize the sense of community.
+We also want to highlight the international aspect of business analysis (the I of iiBA), where we want to learn from each other across borders and emphasize the sense of community.

 Join Nikolaas De Graeve and Ann Mistiaen at the BA & Beyond 23 Belgium & Online Conference